quocchungthan/code-challenge-backend-99techteam/src/problem6/README.md

 ## Original Software requirements

 The **Scoreboard Update Module** provides secure and real-time score updates for users on our platform.
-It enables users’ scores to increase after completing authorized actions, and broadcasts live updates to all connected clients viewing the leaderboard.
+It enables user's scores to increase after completing authorized actions, and broadcasts live updates to all connected clients viewing the leaderboard.

 1. We have a website with a score board, which shows the top 10 user’s scores.
 2. We want live update of the score board.